Khánh Trắng

-Khánh Trắng (literally translated as "White Khanh") was the President of Dong Xuan Labor Union.
+Khánh Trắng (literally translated as "White Khanh") was the President of the Dong Xuan Labor Union.
 However, it was just a screen for his mob-like organization in the underworld of Hanoi during the late 1990s.
 Described as a cold-blooded assassin with an elegant appearance, Khanh Trang was the president of the Labor Union during his heyday, in which he ruled the trading in Dong Xuan market area (Hanoi).
 He also used his influence to fuel his other crimes, such as extortion from the traders and businesses in the market, murder and tax evasion.
 His nickname (White Khanh) simply derived from his fair complexion.

 Early life

-Khanh Trang was born as Duong Van Khanh in 1956 to a long family of 11 siblings, where he was the youngest child.
-His father had 3 different wives, while his mother also had 3 different husbands, so he and his siblings were a part of 3 separate families.
+Khanh Trang was born as Duong Van Khanh in 1956 to a large family of which he was the youngest of eleven siblings.
+His father had 3 different wives, while his mother also had 3 different husbands, so he and his siblings were a part of three separate families.
 His brother and father were well-educated and earn an honest living.
 It is said that when his father was still alive, Khanh was never acknowledged as a member of the Duong family.
 From a young age, Khanh lived with his mother and his half-sister on Kim Ma street (Ba Dinh district, Hanoi).
 The Duong family was poor though, and they relied mainly on state subsidies to survive.
 Khanh had four brothers who shared the same mother with him.
 Three of them had been arrested several times for theft and assault.
 Khanh studied through the fifth grade before he eventually dropped out of school.
 Later, he worked at Sao Vang rubber factory for 8 months.

 Between quitting his job to 1989, Khanh committed several offenses and was released from prison after serving 5 convictions.
 In 1989, Khanh purchased many pedicabs, which he used to transport goods around Long Bien bridge to pay daily rent.
 From there, Khanh began to form a gang of about three dozen juniors, all of whom were criminals, to transport goods in order to make a living.
 Around the same time in the area of Dong Xuan market and the surrounding areas, several other gangs began to drive pedicabs to transport goods as well.
 When Khanh's gang grew stronger, Khanh quickly occupied the areas of Tran Nhat Duat and Hang Chieu in order to expand the influence of his gang.
 This was considered a risky and clever move of Khanh.